genericspecific/pi_workshop/pi_workshop.md

 # Change hostname 1

-- do this one at a time because zeroconf
+- ⚠️ if there are more than one of you on the same wifi this one at a time because zeroconf ⚠️
 - insert card into pi
 - power it up
-- join wifi with your mac
 - `ssh pi@raspberrypi.local`
 - password: **raspberry**